ParticleCat314/mathnotepad/README.md

 # mathnotepad

-A very simple website for writing math expressions on an infinite canvas.
-Made quickly as a personal tool.
-Uses Mathlive.
+A very simple website for writing and rendering LaTeX math expressions (via MathLive) on an infinite canvas.
+Made quickly (it shows) as a personal tool so I have somewhere to chuck random equations.
+Might add more stuff if I feel like it.

 ## Controls